Invasive ductal carcinoma of the breast

 Tumour extension

 Invasive ductal carcinoma starts inside the breast, but the tumour may spread into the overlying skin or the muscles of the chest wall.
-Tumour extension is used when tumour cells are found in the skin or the muscles below the breast.
-Tumour extension is important because it is associated with a higher risk that the tumour will grow back after treatment (local recurrence) or that cancer cells will travel to a distant body site such as the lung.
-Tumour extension is also used to determine the pathologic tumour stage (pT).
+The term tumour extension is used when tumour cells are found in the skin or muscles below the breast.
+Tumour extension is important because it is associated with a higher risk that the tumour will recur after treatment (local recurrence) or that cancer cells will metastasise to a distant body site, such as the lungs.
+It is also used to determine the pathologic tumour stage (pT).

 Lymphovascular invasion